remi-td/superset-td/README.md

 Currently only supports SQLite database backend for superset metadata.

 ## Image build
-* Clone or Download this repository
+* Clone or Download this repository.
 * Download the [Teradata ODBC Drivers for Linux](http://downloads.teradata.com/download/connectivity/odbc-driver/linux) (you will need to register and accept the licence terms).
 And place the tar.gz file in this directory.
 * Optional: Edit the defaults for [application configuration options](superset.cfg) or [admin credentials](admin.cfg).
 These files will be used to setup application and create the metadata backend if no persistent Superset config is found.
 * Navigate to this directory and build the Docker image:

 `docker build -t superset-td .`

 ## Express setup